REMEMBERING MUM AND DAD AND THEIR ROLE IN MY LIFE; A BRIEF HISTORY OF ME

-After he was widowed in 2002 and his health and physical abilities began to seriously decline with the onset of Parkinson's Disease and associated ailments of old age, so my relationship with my father began to change, and in some ways it was for the better.
-As his dependency on me became more significant than my dependency upon him, so he began to show his feelings in more human ways.
+After he was widowed in 2002, his health and physical abilities began to seriously decline with the onset of Parkinson's Disease and associated ailments of old age.
+But as he declined, so my relationship with my father began to change, and in some ways it was for the better.
+As his dependency on me became more significant than my dependency upon him, he began to show his feelings in more human ways.
 As a result he and I were undoubtedly closer in the final ten years than in all the previous forty.
 We probably spoke more too, because when I wasn't with him, we now began to talk daily on the telephone.
+Before that, I'd only ever talked on the phone to mum.

 And that’s probably actually how I’d like to remember him best - he wasn't at his physical best, but he was showing his true feelings and affection more than he ever had before.
 As far as I was concerned, whether it was offering advice or helping in practical ways, or whether it was wanting to talk on the phone every evening or just trying to wave goodbye - he cared a lot more than he ever liked to make apparent.